 Based on the success of MetaMask the parent company ConsenSys has raised over $450 million in venture capital to help support the growth of its products.
 The source code for Metamask is available on Github, and developers are free to contribute to the project.

 Metamask is an open-source Ethereum Virtual Machine (EVM) wallet that allows users to securely manage their ETH, ERC20 tokens, and ERC721 collectables.

 MetaMask Supported Platforms

-Metamask is a browser extension and mobile wallet that allows users to securely access applications across EVM-based blockchains like Ethereum, Avalanche, Polygon and others.
-The browser wallet has over 10 million users and a 3.25 rating based on 2,800 reviews.
-The browser wallet is supported on the following platforms:
+Metamask is a browser extension and mobile wallet that allows users to securely access applications across EVM-based blockchains like Ethereum, Avalanche, Polygon, Arbitrum, Optimism, Base, Fantom and many others.

-Metamask also offers a mobile application for Android and iOS devices that was released in 2020.
-The mobile app has already amassed over 10 million downloads and has a 4.5 rating based on 160,000 reviews.
-Whether you are using the browser extension or the wallet, MetaMask allows users to buy, send, receive and exchange digital assets with anyone in the world.
-The MetaMask mobile app also supports NFTs which is currently not available via the browser extension.
+MetaMask is also available as mobile application for Android and iOS devices that was released in 2020.
+The mobile app has already amassed over 10 million downloads and has stellar 4.7 rating based on 250,000 reviews.

-With the rapid increase in the number of tokens on Ethereum and other EVM-based networks, it is hard to say exactly how many coins and tokens are available on MetaMask.
+With the rapid increase in the number of tokens on Ethereum and other EVM-based blockchains, it is hard to say exactly how many coins and tokens are available on MetaMask.

 Users can easily toggle between different blockchains in the wallet so that they can connect to dApps available on different blockchains.
 Users can also easily add new tokens or blockchains manually to MetaMask.

-MetaMask Wallet Customer Support
+MetaMask Customer Support

 Metamask has an active community of users who are willing to help answer questions.
 If you have a technical issue or need to report a bug, you can reach out to the Metamask team directly by writing in the chatbox.
 For users who prefer to use social media, Metamask is also active on Twitter.

-Is MetaMask Wallet Safe?
+Is MetaMask Safe?